 Avid® Mechanical Disc Adjustment

 This article will discuss the service and adjustment of the Avid® mechanical brake systems.
-For information on the disc rotor mounting and service, see Rotor Mounting and Service.
+For information on the disc rotor mounting, see Disc Brake Rotor Removal & Installation.

 Disc brake systems use a caliper mounted near the dropouts of the frame or fork ends, and a rotor (disc) mounted to the hub.
 The brake pads are housed in the caliper and are forced into the rotor.
 Disc caliper brakes slow the bike by converting the speed and energy of the bicycle into heat.
 Disc brakes can be effective in wet weather where mud, dirt and water are a concern in braking.
 The system can generate significant heat from slowing the wheel and bike.
 Allow rotor and caliper to cool before touching or servicing.